Stafeeva/canvas/README.md

 ```
 ```
 As a User
-So I can fix my mistakes
+So I can have a great experience
-I want to be able to erase elements from my drawing
+I want to be able to choose different sizes for my drawing tool
 ```
 ```
 As a User
-So I can show off my masterpiece
+So I can fix my mistakes
-I want to be able to share via social media
+I want to be able to erase elements from my drawing
 ```
 ```
 As a User